dimplemundhra/e-commerce-database/README.md

 3. Run `task3_select_queries.sql` to explore data using basic queries
 4. Run `task4_aggregates_grouping.sql` to practice aggregation and grouping
 5. Run `task5_sql_joins.sql` to learn and test various JOIN types
 6. Run `task6_subqueries.sql` to practice subqueries and nested logic
+7. Run `task7_views.sql` to create and use views for simplified data access
-7. Run `task8_procedures_functions.sql` to define and execute stored procedures and functions
+8. Run `task8_procedures_functions.sql` to define and execute stored procedures and functions

 ### 📌 Tools Used